Dear All,

 From India, Bangalore

-In case no mentioning of probation is there in the offer letter, 2/3 letters should have been issued asking about his under performance which should be the records for taking any drastic action if any.
+In case there is no mention of probation in the offer letter, 2-3 letters should have been issued inquiring about his underperformance.
+These letters should be kept as records for taking any drastic action, if necessary.

 6370361410